 Both Google Adwords and Facebook offer features to advertise to people who have clicked on previous ads or visited your website.
 You can even show different ads based on what pages they visited and what they did, to maximize the impact of the ad.

 If you have a Marketing Automation tool, you can go one step further and retarget individuals you know.
-For example, you can show specific ads for opportunities that salespeople have talked to.
-You can even go so far as to show different ads based on the information the salesperson enters into the CRM system.
+For example, you can show specific ads for business opportunities that salespeople have spoken to.
+You can even go as far as showing different ads based on what information the salespeople input into the CRM system.

 Curious about Marketing Automation and CRM?
 Read about FunnelBud, our all-in-one marketing and sales system.